Cycling and bicycles in Dubai and UAE

 UAE Federal Law No. 21 of 1995, and Ministerial Order No. 130 of 1997 cover the use of bicycles in the UAE.
 Article 16 of the law says that cyclists should ride on the right of the road, should not ride on the footpath, should use cycle tracks where available, and are not permitted to ride on main roads.
 As with many laws in the UAE, interpretation can be variable, enforcement can be non-existent or sporadic, and laws are sometimes confusing or seemingly contradictory anyway.

-- Helmets are compulsory as far as we know, but you often see people using them to protect the bicycle handlebars instead of their heads.
+- Helmets are possibly required by law in Dubai but not the rest of the UAE [see separate heading below].
+You'll often see people using them to protect the bicycle handlebars instead of their heads.

 - Cycling on footpaths is apparently not permitted but is safer than cycling on main roads (and cycling on main roads is not permitted anyway - see below).
 Cycling on the pavement/sidewalk/footpath seems to be tolerated by police (most of the time).